 Rob retired from his full-time position in Melbourne four years ago, and has since been working in remote communities with the Darwin Remote Mental Health Service and Top End Mental Health Service, as well as some Remote and Indigenous locums across Australia through Wavelength.

 We discussed what the work is like, the unique experiences he’s had, and locations he has been able to visit since working in Indigenous Mental Health.

-Dr Robert Karoly on a recent Indigenous Mental Health job
+Dr Robert Karoly on a recent Indigenous Mental Health job assignment.

 How did you get started working in Indigenous Mental Health?

 I decided to retire from my inpatient position in Melbourne and managed to move into remote Psychiatry work with Top End Mental Health and the Darwin Remote Mental Health Team.

 With these teams, we are honoured to be invited into remote Aboriginal communities with other healthcare workers.
 I’m heading off to Katherine next week.

 Have you seen anything in your years working in AMS/Indigenous Mental Health that you think could be avoided if there were more Doctors in this Specialty area?